Clothing in Ethiopia: Men's Clothing

-Similar to the female Habesha kemis outfit, men's garments consist of well-designed woven patterns.
-Although the colors vary, the outfit is mostly white and usually cozy.
-Bernos is adapted and worn by Ethiopian and Eritrean highlanders.
-Donald N. Levine wrote that men from Menz wore this type of garment and described men wearing "the barnos, a tailored cape made of dark wool."
+Similar to the female Habesha kemis outfit, men's garments consist of well-designed embroidered shirt that matches the Habesha kemis.
+Although the colors vary, the outfit is mostly white and usually cozy.Eje Tebab (Amharic: እጀጠባብ) is a specific type of traditional Amhara men's attire.
+It consists of a long white tunic that reaches the knee and typically worn with white trousers called tenefanef (Amharic: ተነፋነፍ).

-The Bernos is also worn by highlander élites and often seen more importantly in social status.
+Bernos is worn by men of the Amhara ethnic group, particularly in the Shewa region.
+Donald N. Levine wrote that men from Menz wore this type of garment and described men wearing "the barnos", a tailored cape made of dark wool."The Bernos is also worn by highlander élites and often seen more importantly in social status.
 The garment is worn by most men in special occasions and traditional ceremonies.

-Draped fabric garments
+Types of Draped Fabrics

-Several types of traditional draped cotton fabric are worn as headwear or shawls in Ethiopia and neighbouring Eritrea.
+Several types of traditional draped cotton fabric are worn as headwear or shawls.

-The netela (ነጠላ) is a handmade scarf-like two-layered cloth worn by women.
-It became an important garment to the Ethiopian diaspora due to the military coup in 1974.
-The kuta is the male equivalent, thin and intended for warmer weather.
+The netela (ነጠላ) is a handmade shawl-like single-layered cloth worn by women paired with the Habesha kemis.
+The name comes from the Amharic word netela which means 'single', referring to the way the thin fabric is typically worn as a single layer.
+The kuta is the male equivalent of the female netela.
+It is a traditional handwoven white cotton shawl typically worn by men over their shoulders or head, especially when attending church or formal religious ceremonies.

-The gabi (ጋቢ) is a thicker garment, with four layers of fabric.
+The gabi (ጋቢ) or buleko (Amharic: ቡልኮ) is a thicker garment, with four layers of fabric holding significant cultural value in Amhara culture.
 Worn by both men and women, it is intended for cold weather.
-It is most common among the Amhara ethnic group due to the high altitude of their homeland, especially clergy and the elderly.
-Usually, Amhara women get together for spinning the yarn required to make several gabis, and present the gabis as a gift for their husbands.
+It is a household good in the Amhara ethnic group due to the high altitude of their homeland, especially clergy and the elderly.
+Amhara women get together for spinning the yarn required to make several gabis and present the gabis as a gift for their husbands.

+Key aspects of the gabi or buleko in Amhara culture include: